Ford Community Corps Partnership

 •

-NOTE: The student leader will not be enrolled in the service-learning course in which the proposal is implemented; rather they will serve as a teaching assistant and/or project coordinator.
+NOTE: The student leader is typically not be enrolled in the community engaged learning course in which the proposal is implemented; rather they usually serve as a teaching assistant and/or project coordinator.
 Ideally the student leader will have been previously enrolled in the course, or at have some familiarity with the course material.